UNCLASSIFIED (U)

 9 FAM 402.2-5(B) (U) Applicants Traveling to the United States to Engage in Commercial Transactions, Negotiations, Consultations, Conferences, Etc.

-a.
 (U) Applicants should be classified B-1 visitors for business, if otherwise eligible, if they are traveling to the United States to:

-(1) (U) Engage in commercial transactions, which do not involve gainful employment in the United States (such as a merchant who takes orders for goods manufactured abroad);
+(1) (U) Engage in commercial transactions which do not involve gainful employment in the United States (such as a merchant who takes orders for goods manufactured abroad);

 (2) (U) Negotiate contracts;